-- Describe the boundaries and lines of the shooting range. - Explain archery equipment safety rules and location of equipment. - Explain and demonstrate "whistle commands." - o Two blasts Archers may walk to the shooting line. - o One Blast Archers may load their bows and begin shooting. - Three Blasts Archers may walk to the target line to retrieve arrows - Five or more blasts -EMERGENCY SITUATION STOP SHOOTING and put your arrows back in your quivers.
+Describe the boundaries and lines of the shooting range.
+Explain archery equipment safety rules and location of equipment.
+Explain and demonstrate "whistle commands." o Two blasts - Archers may "get bow" and walk to the shooting line.

+- o One Blast Archers may load their bows and begin to "shoot". - o Three Blasts Archers may walk to the target line to "go get arrows". - o Five or more blasts -EMERGENCY SITUATION STOP SHOOTING and put your arrows back in your quivers.